oroinc/documentation/community/index.rst

     </ul>

-Please sign the :ref:`Contributor License Agreement <contributing--cla>` (CLA) before suggesting changes to the source code or documentation.
+Please read and sign the :ref:`Contributor License Agreement <contributing--cla>` (CLA) before suggesting changes to the source code or documentation.

 Report Issues
 -------------

-If you encounter any issues with your Oro application or noticed inaccuracies in our documentation, please inform us about them.
+If you encounter any issues with your Oro application or spot inaccuracies in our documentation, please inform us about them.

 **We recognize how important it is to help protect your privacy and security.
 Please refer to this topic to learn how to communicate security issues to us.**

 .. raw:: html

     <div class="btn-holder">
-        <a class="button btn-yellow reference internal" href="issues#doc-community-issue-report"><span class="std std-ref">Report an Issue</span></a>
+        <a class="button btn-yellow reference internal" href="report-issues"><span class="std std-ref">Report an Issue</span></a>
-        <a class="button btn-orangedark reference internal" href="issues#reporting-security-issues"><span class="std std-ref">Report a Security Issue</span></a>
+        <a class="button btn-orangedark reference internal" href="report-issues/security"><span class="std std-ref">Report a Security Issue</span></a>
     </div>

 Learn about Release Versions and Dates